JarretOnline/FiveM-GenerateInteriorProxies/README.md

 --- Clear your FiveM Cache LOCALS files: https://youtu.be/pXIaRFIqyxI

---- Clear your FiveM Cache SERVER files https://youtu.be/1MsajSmlS-8
+--- Clear your FiveM Cache SERVER files: https://youtu.be/1MsajSmlS-8

 --- Restart your FiveM server and test the results!